 rollback-to-date command, run the history command to see the dates of all your previous changes.

 To run the

 rollback-to-date command, specify the driver, classpath, and URL in the Liquibase properties file.
-For more information, see Specifying Properties in a Connection Profile.
+For more information, see Create and Configure a liquibase.properties File.
 You can also specify these properties in your command line.